vladcucu/react-web-app/README.md

 TO DO:
 -convert the filetypes of the files into a tag/badge -show last three uses that forked the git
--display content of gist file when cliced on
+-display content of gist file when clicked on